bunnysayzz/autotype/TROUBLESHOOTING.md

 When typing code:

-1. Make sure "Preserve Tab Characters" is unchecked (default setting) to avoid extra indentation
-2. The app will automatically remove tabs and type the code with proper line breaks
+1. The app will automatically remove tabs and type the code with proper line breaks
-3. Most code editors will automatically format the code as you type
+2. Most code editors will automatically format the code as you type
-4. If you need to preserve exact formatting including tabs, check the "Preserve Tab Characters" option

 ### 7. Ensure Proper Focus